What is a WordPress Slug?

 How to Set Author Slugs in WordPress

 There may be times when you want to customize the way a site user’s name shows up in page URLs.
-To do this, you can customize the author slug just as you can with a post or category.
+To do this, you can customize the author slug just as you can with a blog post or category.
 Setting up an author slug is slightly more complicated, however, so let’s look at how the process works.

 Step 1: Download and Install a Dedicated Plugin